Sonu-Dutta/Travel-website/README.md

 ![](./media/home.png)

 ### Packages
 ##### 2) Packages of the travel website, total 9-divs containing information of places one would like to visit.
+It contains heading, paragraph, icons for rating and location as well as price.
 #####    There's also a clickable button 'Book' to confirm your booking for traveling.

 ![](./media/packages.png)